mattiasmoser-databricks/ai-dev-kit/databricks-mcp-server/README.md

 ## Overview

-This is a thin wrapper around `databricks-mcp-core` that implements the MCP protocol over FastAPI with Server-Sent Events (SSE) transport.
+This is a thin wrapper around `databricks-mcp-core` that implements the MCP protocol using:
+- **stdio transport** (recommended for local development) - uses standard input/output
+- **HTTP transport** (for remote access) - FastAPI server with JSON-RPC endpoints

 ## Available Tools